EricAlanSimon/SweDS/README.md

    - Optimizer: Adam with a learning rate of 0.001.
    - Metrics: Accuracy monitored during 10 epochs with a batch size of 32.

----

-**Model Evaluation**

-1. **Performance Metrics**:
-   - **Accuracy**: Measured the proportion of correct predictions.
-   - **AUC-ROC**: Evaluated the model's ability to distinguish between classes.
-   - **Confusion Matrix**: Assessed true positives, false positives, true negatives, and false negatives.
-   - **Classification Report**: Provided precision, recall, F1-score, and support for each class.

-2. **Results Visualization**:
-   - Plotted training and validation accuracy/loss over epochs to assess convergence and overfitting.
-   - Visualized the ROC curve to show the trade-off between true positive and false positive rates.